-10.8 Delayed reporting
+10.6 Delayed reporting

 When a delay in release of results may compromise patient care, the delay is communicated to the requestor/ clinical area.
-This is done by telephoning and recording the call on the Laboratory IT telephone log for the patient concerned.
+This is done by telephoning and recording the call on PERL for the patient concerned.

 Where the issue affects a number of clinical areas/ patients, a mass communication is sent to users by email and a non-conformance is recorded on Q-Pulse.